 - A job with a reasonable budget (say $1,000) budget but the client wants to hire multiple freelancers (say 15 or more).

-- A job with a modest budget (say $250) but wants you to write 20 pages of website copy.
+- A job with a modest budget (say $250) but needs you to write 20 pages of website copy.

 4. Jobs in your time zone

 Most jobs require a few questions back and forth between you and the client.
-It can be really annoying and also unproductive to set the alarm for 3am to chat with a client.
-Unless it’s a dream job, concentrate on projects where your location makes communication very easy.
+It can be really annoying and also unproductive to be setting the alarm for 3am to chat with a client.
+Unless it’s a dream job, concentrate on projects where your location makes communication easy.

 5. Clients with a steady employment history

-While there are plenty of great clients out there who haven’t used Upwork yet, proven experience does mean something (just sayin’).
+While there are plenty of great clients out there who are new to Upwork, proven experience does mean something.
 Check their overall feedback score, how long they’ve been working on Upwork, average amounts paid to freelancers, and their hire rate.

 6. Clients with a nice review history

 It’s good form for a client to leave a nice review for their freelance writer.
-We all want to work with shiny, happy people so dedicate your marketing time to applying for Upwork jobs with reputable clients who clearly indicate what they want, pay realistic rates, and take the time to leave a favourable review at the end of the job.
+We all want to work with shiny, happy people so dedicate your marketing time to applying for Upwork jobs with reputable clients.
+People who clearly indicate what they want, pay realistic rates, and take the time to leave a positive review at the end of the job.

 © 2018 Melinda J. Irvine